How are the heights measured?

 Pests and diseases are virtually unknown, unless the soil is too wet.
-It isn’t eaten by deer or by rabbits, but it isn’t toxic to humans or pets.
+It isn’t eaten by deer or by rabbits, and it isn’t toxic to humans or pets.
 At some time between late fall and early spring, cut off the dead stems to an inch or so.
 That’s it – no other maintenance is needed.
-In richer soils it can become floppy, but a couple of bamboo canes and a length of string will soon fix that problem – just support it, don’t put it into bondage by tying it tightly.
+In richer soils, it can become floppy, but a couple of bamboo canes and a length of string will soon fix that problem – just support it, don’t put it into bondage by tying it tightly.

 History and Origin of Autumn Joy Sedum